suzuki-shunsuke/katacoda-scenarios/aqua-quick-start/change-version-per-project.md

 `gh version`{{execute}}

-The version of `gh` is changed seamlessly.
+The version of GitHub CLI is changed seamlessly.
 You can install multiple versions in the same laptop and switch the version by project.

 `cd -`{{execute}}